unimib-datAI/mantistable-ui-docs/docs/plug-in/transformation.md

 # Transformation

-Transformation plugins allow you to modify table data by applying `Transformations` to the data.
-Each plugin is applied to individual columns and allows you to modify the column while leaving the rest of the table unchanged, or add a new column based on an existing one by applying the selected plugin
+Transformation plugins allow to modify table data by applying `Transformations` to the data.
+Each plugin is applied to individual columns and enables the user to modify a column while leaving the rest of the table unchanged.
+Alternatively, it enables to add a new column based on an existing one.

 ### General Guidelines